Our Team

 Richard Neeves

-Student Mentor, Cove
+Student Mentor, Hallett Cove

 Sport has always been a huge passion for Richard.
 Richard believes that incorporating education and sport into the classroom provides students with a great opportunity to discover their own pathways while consistently improving their skills.
 Graduating overseas in 2021 as a student-athlete with a Bachelor of Science, Richrd is excited to contribute to the culture at SCSA by helping students achieve their sporting and academic goals as they step into the next phase of their lives.